 Auto filter in excel is used to filter out different types of desired data in a data range or column, this is an inbuilt button which is available in the Home tab in the editing section or we can also use the keyboard shortcut CTRL + SHIT + L, using this feature makes the work easier for any user as one can filter out the required data only.

 AutoFilter In Excel

-In simple words AutoFilter in Excel allows us to view specific rows in excel while hiding the other rows.
-When excel AutoFilter is added to the header of the row it gives us a drop-down menu in the header row.
-It provides us with a number of filter options which we will discuss in this topic.
+In simple words, AutoFilter in Excel allows us to view specific rows in excel while hiding the other rows.
+When excel AutoFilter is added to the header of the row, it gives us a drop-down menu in the header row.
+It provides us with several filter options, which we will discuss in this topic.